Skip to main content

 • Copies of x-rays, photos and/or clinical comments

 Mail this information to the Delta Dental member company that originally processed the claim or pre-treatment estimate.
-Generally, Delta Dental allows one reevaluation per claim.
+Generally, Delta Dental claims support allows one reevaluation per claim.

 Need to make an adjustment on a claim?
 You can submit a request for a claim adjustment.
 Simply log in to Provider Tools and select "My claims."
 Locate your processed claims by entering your claim number and selecting "Search."